 Primary Source vs. Secondary Source

 A primary source is a document that shows direct, immediate or firsthand knowledge of a subject or event.
 It is a document written at the time or on the scene where an event occurred.
+These include:

 ALWAYS use the date range feature when searching for primary source newspaper articles.
 An article is only a primary source if it was published at the time in which an event took place.